nvidia-holoscan/holoscan-sensor-bridge/docs/user_guide/architecture.md

 - Application executes `hololink.reset`
 - The device resets and reverts back to the default IP address
 - Application code sees enumeration with the default IP address--which it ignores
-- When `hololink set-ip` sees the enumeration packet with something besides the new IP address, it'll send a reply with the new IP address configuration
+- When `hololink-set-ip` sees the enumeration packet with something besides the new IP address, it'll send a reply with the new IP address configuration
 - Holoscan sensor bridge updates its IP address.
 Enumeration data will now be sent using that new address